For busy marketers: A quick and easy read on nudge theory – what it is, how nudging works, and how it can go wrong. Plus: Examples!

 Whether by (intentional) design or simply as an oversight, it’s incredibly difficult to opt-out of the default opt-in setting.

-Instead, they have to call the company, which is based overseas, during the company’s business hours.
+Instead, they have to call the company, which is based overseas, during the company’s business hours — which is hard to do because of time difference!
 Then the subscriber has to explain why he wants to opt-out before he can be removed from the mailing list.
-That’s a fail.
+That doesn’t leave a good taste in the mouth.

-For example: The health department might set a goal to encourage healthier eating, so supermarkets are requested to place fresh produce by the entrance and make that part of the store visually attractive with great signage (“heart-healthy”), beautiful displays, and so on.
+For example: The health department might set a goal to encourage healthier eating, so supermarkets are requested to place fresh produce by the entrance.
+They should also make that part of the store visually attractive with appealing signage (“heart-healthy”), beautiful displays, and so on.

-It works to get shoppers buying more fruit and vegetable.
-But what happens when they leave the store?
+It’s effective in getting shoppers to buy more fruit and vegetable.
+But what happens when those shoppers leave the store?
 Will those fruits and vegetables actually get consumed or will it sit in the fridge for days then end up in the bin?
+If so, that’s a nudge that only worked half way.

 The language or design is condescending.